MiZe1502/BabyFeedHistory/README.md

     - in case src refspec master does not match any - git remote -v
     - and add heroku repository as remote heroku git:remote -a <app-name>
     - push again
+- heroku logs --tail -app <app name> to check if it is OK

+### Frontend
+- Create release branch from master
+- Remove all server side, move fe to top of project
+- Change backend api to production
+- Build release by npm `npm run build:prod`
+- Remove unnecessary files from dist
+- Commit
+- Merge into heroku-fe/main
+- git push heroku-fe HEAD:main
-- heroku logs --tail to check if it is OK
+- heroku logs --tail -app <app name> to check if it is OK